NL Common Ground

 Keep in Mind

 This version of the sticker logo may only be used in conjunction with the NL Branding logo.
-Depending on the audience, the English or Japanese version of the logo can be used.
+Depending on the audience, the English (NL Netherlands) or Japanese (NL Oranda) version of the logo can be used.

 NL_Branding_Netherlands_01_RGB_FC_1200DPI_New